Running Time: 99 minutes.

 He's completely "present" no matter how ridiculous the scene, and he injects a great deal of dramatic weight into his performance, even when his scene partner is Kirstie Alley.

 Speaking of whom, the less said, the better.
 It's not that she's "terrible," per sé, she's just miscast.
-We're to believe that she's a slick, upper-level government epidemiologist, a "Men in Black" type.
-I say, she's not a scientist––hell, she's barely a bar manager!
+We're to believe that she's a slick, upper-level government epidemiologist, a "Men in Black" type, and is playing it not so differently from a certain bar manager.

 Anyway, I'm not calling it essential Carpenter, but it's pretty damn good.
 Four stars.